-- Charm City Circulator Increased funding for three years and close coordination on route planning - Fort Meade Shuttle Additional funding and collaboration with the Regional Transit Authority (RTA) to develop and implement a Fort Meade Shuttle. - RTA will provide a shuttle connecting Savage MARC Station to Odenton MARC Station and the major employment centers in between.
+- Charm City Circulator Increased funding for three years - Fort Meade Shuttle Additional funding and collaboration with the Regional Transit Authority (RTA) to develop and implement a Fort Meade Shuttle. - RTA will provide a shuttle connecting Savage MARC Station to Odenton MARC Station and the major employment centers in between.